ANSSI-FR/lidi/doc/parameters.rst

 To be transferred through the diode, data is sliced by lidi at different levels:
  - into `blocks` at the logical fountain codes level,
- - into `packets` at the UDP transfer level
+ - into `packets` at the UDP transfer level.

 One can have effect on the slicing sizes to achieve optimal performances by using several command line options.
 Firstly, MTU can be set on both diodes side, and should be set to the same values:

 .. code-block::

    --to_udp_mtu <nb_bytes>
      on the sender side